-The significant unobservable inputs used in the valuation of the Company's investments are required rate of return, adjusted EBITDA, EBITDA multiples, revenue, revenue multiples, and leverage ratios.
+The significant unobservable inputs used in the valuation of the Company's investments are required rate of return, EBITDA multiples, and revenue multiples.
 Changes in any of these unobservable inputs could have a significant impact on the Company's estimate of fair value.
-An increase (decrease) in the required rate of return or leverage will result in a lower (higher) estimate of fair value while an increase (decrease) in adjusted EBITDA, EBITDA multiples, revenue, or revenue multiples will result in a higher (lower) estimate of fair value.
+An increase (decrease) in the required rate of return will result in a lower (higher) estimate of fair value while an increase (decrease) in EBITDA or revenue multiples will result in a higher (lower) estimate of fair value.